Why Balancing Blood Sugar is Key

 How Blood Sugar Works

 Your blood sugar is controlled by two main hormones; insulin and glucagon.
 Every time that you eat, your pancreas creates insulin that is released into the bloodstream to regulate blood sugar.
-Insulin is essentially the traffic controller of your bloodstream; it determines how much sugar is kept in our bloodstream and how much sugar is stored in our cells.
+Insulin is essentially the traffic controller of your bloodstream; it determines how much sugar is kept in your bloodstream and how much sugar is stored in your cells.
 When you eat carbohydrate-based foods, they are broken down into glucose which goes into your bloodstream.
-When this occurs your pancreas produces insulin to help regulate the amount of sugar in your bloodstream and transfers the glucose to your cells, specifically your liver cells, your muscles cells, and your fat cells.
+When this occurs your pancreas produces insulin to help regulate the amount of sugar in your bloodstream and transfers the glucose to your cells, specifically your liver cells, your muscle cells, and your fat cells.
 Insulin’s job is to unlock the door to your cells, so that glucose can go into the cells, and out of the bloodstream.
 This process helps to bring your blood sugar levels back down to a normal range, and also provides the necessary energy for our cells to function.

 When Blood Sugar is Disrupted

 However, when you eat a meal with a lot of sugar, or carbohydrates, you end up giving your body more glucose than it actually needs at one given time.
 In a balanced state, the body should be able to regulate this excess glucose and bring down blood sugar levels within an hour or two, but when sugar or carbohydrate-rich foods are consistently over-consumed, this process becomes stressed.